 When RM returned in late November 2015, the notes from his previous attendance had been lost.
 He now reported headaches, dizziness and some blurring of vision.
 The neuro-ophthalmologist reassured RM that there was nothing to worry about.
 He made a non-urgent neurology referral, which led to an appointment being arranged for February 2016.
 No urgent investigations were performed.

-In mid-December 2015, RM suffered a catastrophic deterioration.
+In mid-December 2015, RM had a catastrophic deterioration.
 He experienced headaches, light sensitivity, dizziness and vomiting.
 He woke up one morning and was unable to see properly.

 On return to hospital, a lumbar puncture and CT venogram demonstrated significantly raised intracranial pressure caused by a CVST.
 A ventricular peritoneal shunt was inserted.
 Unfortunately, RM’s vision continued to deteriorate, and he was registered as blind.